-EU 'embarrassed' by the Catalan 'taboo'
+EU 'embarrassed' by Catalan 'taboo'

 On Thursday, the leftist GUE/NGL group in the European Parliament, also called on the EU to "take a stand against Spanish government repression".

-A second EU source told EUobserver that the commission doesn't want to be the first institution to take a position, while member states are still silent, and that it considers itself to have a role more in initiating mediation or internal dialogue.
+A second EU source told EUobserver that the commission doesn't want to be the first institution to take a position, while member states are still silent, and that does not consider itself to have a role in initiating mediation or internal dialogue..

 The commission's position "is not acceptable," Catalonia's representative to the EU, Amadeu Altafaj, said on Thursday.